chelahmy/harubi-front/README.md

 sorting, searching and filtering, and client-side access control.

 The framework is page-based.
 Every page is based on a pair of a HTML and a Javascript files.
 A breadcrumb can be set to navigate from page to page.
 Communication with a Harubi server is asynchronous.
-Hence, a page must be ready with placeholders to accept the asynchronous data from the server.
+Hence, a page must be made ready with placeholders to accept the asynchronous data from the server.

 Please read the pages source codes from the built-in application to get a better idea.